top of page

 MBM.png

-Other projects of distinction include a 60-villa beachside development on the Lebanese coast, the masterplan for the Beijing Horticultural Expo, a 600-seat performance space onboard a Virgin Voyages cruise ship and a private residence for a renowned art collector.
+Previously, Maurizio was an Associate Principal at WORKac, where the firm was named the #1 design firm in the United States by Architect magazine during his tenure.
+His design expertise has led to numerous competition wins, including his leadership role in the design of the BeMA Beirut Museum of Art.
+Other notable projects include a 60-villa beachside development on the Lebanese coast, the master plan for the Beijing Horticultural Expo, a 600-seat performance space aboard a Virgin Voyages cruise ship, and a private residence for a renowned art collector.

 Previous Experiences